alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 Required: Yes

-The `publishing_app` identifies the application that is responsible for publishing the content item.
+The `publishing_app` identifies the application that published the content item.
 When a content item is created, its `base_path` is registered to the `publishing_app`.
 The path may not be used by a content item that was created with a different `publishing_app`.

-The `publishing_app` can then be used to filter content items appropriately when requests are made to the Publishing API.
+The `publishing_app` can then be used to filter content items when requests are made to the Publishing API.
 The `publishing_app` is also used as a means of auditing which applications are making use of the publishing pipeline.

-Note: `publishing_app` should be hyphenated as this is the convention used in the Router API.
+Note: The value of the `publishing_app` field should be hyphenated as this is the convention used in the Router API.

 ---